hdShang/arxiv-daily/docs/cs-CL/2025-05-01/papers/250502847v3-sentient-agent-as-a-judge-evaluating-higher-order-social-cognition-i.md

 ---
 layout: default
-title: Sentient Agent as a Judge: Evaluating Higher-Order Social Cognition in Large Language Models
+title: "Sentient Agent as a Judge: Evaluating Higher-Order Social Cognition in Large Language Models"
 ---

 # Sentient Agent as a Judge: Evaluating Higher-Order Social Cognition in Large Language Models